Get insider access

 Design

-The Q5+ version of the Roborock Q5 is amazingly easy to store.
+This vacuum is reasonably easy to store.
 The vacuum itself isn't that big, and neither is its charging station/external dustbin, which has a rack to store any excess length of the power cord.
-The docking station is a little taller than that of the iRobot Roomba j7, making it slightly harder to fit under some furniture pieces.
-If space is at a premium, you might be better-served by going for the basic Q5 model without the self-emptying base station.
+The docking station is a little taller than the iRobot Roomba j7, making it slightly harder to fit under some types of furniture, but it is marginally narrower.
+If space is at a premium, you might be better served by going for the basic Q5 model without the self-emptying base station.

 Design